RENT INCREASE RULES FOR RENT-STABILIZED UNITS IN UNINCORPORATED LA COUNTY

 Stay Housed L.A., a program launched by the L.A.
 County Board of Supervisors, offers free legal services to tenants facing eviction.
 The program provides resources for L.A.
 County residents who experienced economic hardship amid the COVID-19 crisis to get legal and other assistance to stay in their homes.

-COVID-19 Tenant Protections Expired March 31: What Renters Need to Know Now 1000 587 Consumer & Business
+New Year, New Laws: What LA County Residents Need to Know 1000 587 Consumer & Business